Best for

 Yes.
 The service supports high-bandwidth, private connectivity and elastic scaling (up to 100 Gbps where available), which can help meet the demands of data-intensive workloads.

-You’ll need an eligible location and cloud service provider credentials/keys.
-Start in the cloud service provider portal and then proceed to Lumen Connect (or APIs) and follow the guided setup; your Lumen team can help confirm availability and configuration.
+You’ll need an eligible location and cloud service partner credentials/keys.
+Start in the cloud service partner portal and then proceed to Lumen Connect (or APIs) and follow the guided setup; your Lumen team can help confirm availability and configuration.